sysml/blockmon/README.md

 In order to control blockmon, a number of options exist:

-1. CLI: python-based, run it with "python daemon/cli.py" (run it as root if for instance capturing from a network interface).
-At the prompt type "help" for a list of commands.
+1. CLI: python-based, run it with `python daemon/cli.py` (run it as root if for instance capturing from a network interface).
+At the prompt type `help` for a list of commands.
 Users are expected to write XML composition files by hand.

 2. Daemon: a json-rpc, python-based daemon.
 Exposes the same functionality as the CLI, but allows for programmability.
-If using it, make sure to first edit the "daemon/config" file; run it with "python bmdaemon.py config" (as root if needed).
+If using it, make sure to first edit the `daemon/config` file; run it with `python bmdaemon.py config` (as root if needed).
 Users are expected to write XML composition files by hand, or to write code that generates them.
-Also, make sure that core/bmprocess.py is executable (e.g., chmod u+x core/bmprocess.py).
+Also, make sure that `core/bmprocess.py` is executable (e.g., `chmod u+x core/bmprocess.py`).

 ## DIRECTORY STRUCTURE